gaobowen/excel-web/README.md

 ## Future
-More features would be added.
+More features will be added.